- Asbestos was widely used in the manufacture of building materials and other products prior to being phased out by 1990 and banned in 2003.

 - If your home contains bonded asbestos products that are in good condition, leave them alone but remember to check them occasionally for any signs of wear and tear

 Asbestos is still widely used in some countries.
 Despite being a prohibited import in Australia, goods containing asbestos are still being located at the Australian border.
-For more information visit the Federal Asbestos Safety and Eradication Agency website or download the Australian Border Force Fact Sheet on asbestos imports.
+For more information visit the Federal Asbestos Safety and Eradication Agency website, The Australian Border Force website or download the Australian Border Force Fact Sheet on asbestos imports.

 Share this information on: